 Office: ADMIN 3066

 My research and teaching examines the remarkable resiliency and adaptability of regions and communities in the face of the powerful forces of global change.
-My work on Arctic politics and governance explores the multidimensional relationships that exist between Inuit regional governments and organizations, and non-Aboriginal governments at the provincial, national and international levels.
-I am also interested in the ways that small island regions, such as the Isle of Man in the British Isles, are protecting and revitalizing their indigenous languages and cultures in a world that is becoming increasingly homogenized.
+My work on Arctic politics and governance explores the multidimensional relationships that exist between Inuit regions and governments and organizations at the provincial, national and international levels.
+My latest book, Nested Federalism and Inuit Governance in the Canadian Arctic (UBC Press – 2020), analyzes the political and institutional development of Nunavik, Nunatsiavut and the Inuvialuit Settlement Region, three autonomous Inuit regions in northern Canada.
+I am also interested in the ways that small island jurisdictions, such as the Isle of Man and the Channel Islands in the British Isles, are protecting and revitalizing their Indigenous languages and cultures in a world that is becoming increasingly homogenized.
 Closer to home, I study the impacts that global processes and changes are having on communities across northern British Columbia and other parts of the Canadian provincial norths.